 Instead of a traditional pie crust, these apple pie bars are made with a delicious and simple shortbread crust.

-I highly recommend using a food processor or blender for this step, if you have one.
+I highly recommend using a food processor/blender for this step.

 Apple Pie Bar Filling